Trustless-Work/react-library-trustless-work/README.md

 ## Quick Start

-1. Trustless Work React provides the TrustlessWorkConfig to provides all the custom hooks and entities to the whole project.
+1. Trustless Work React provides the TrustlessWorkConfig to provide all the custom hooks and entities to the whole project.
 To achieve this you'll need to create a Provider.

 ```tsx
 "use client"; // make sure this is a client component